docmd-search v0.1.1 is now available →

 💡 Multilingual documentation: If your documentation website contains multiple languages (such as English, Chinese, German, Spanish, etc.), select a multilingual model using docmd-search --settings.
 The default model is English-only and will produce poor search relevance for other languages.

-import * as Search from 'docmd-search/client';
+import * as Search from '@docmd/plugin-search/client';

 // 1.
 Initialise and load index folder.